 - Avoid prolonged contact with the formaldehyde storage solution.
 Immediately after contact, thoroughly flush any skin exposed to the solution with water.
-In case of contact with eyes with water and seek appropriate medical care.
+In case of contact with eyes flush with water and seek appropriate medical care.

 - Use caution when placing sutures through the sewing cuff to void lacerating the valve tissue.
 If a valve is damaged, the valve must be replaced.

 - Do not use cutting edge needles, unprotected forceps, or sharp instruments, as they may cause structural damage to the valve.